Australia extends jobs support as new COVID-19 outbreaks threaten economy

 Australia launched its support programme in March with fortnightly payments for workers from affected businesses of A$1,500 ($1,049).
 The scheme covered all workers, including those who only worked casual shifts.

-Under scaled back subsisidies, recipients will receive A$1,200 a fortnight, while those who work less than 20 hours a week will receive A$700 every two weeks.
+Under scaled-back subsidies, recipients will receive A$1,200 a fortnight, while those who work less than 20 hours a week will receive A$700 every two weeks.
 From Jan.
 1, payments will fall to A$1,000 and A$650 a fortnight, respectively.

 The wage supplements have helped 3.5 million Australians and are widely credited with propping up the ailing economy after widespread social distancing restrictions paralysed businesses.